ShivamNegi/Topological_Crime_Analysis/README.md

 # Topological Crime Analysis
-This is a pictograpical representation of statewise crime rates in India.
+This is a pictograpical representation of statewise crime rates compared to factors like literacy, population, police force. .
 The data is accurate taken from https://data.gov.in/
-The crime rates have been compared with factors like literacy, population, police force.